Preview:

 Jim: Oh, I thought you said toilet water, John.

-Jim: Hoity-toity water, what is that?
+Jim: Hoity-toity water?
+What is that?

-Kathi: Yeah, very, very fancy.
+Kathi: Very, very fancy.

-Kathi: Yeah, John, we don’t live like that.
+Kathi: Yeah.
+John, we don’t live like that.

 Jim: Come on.

-John: All right, all right.
+John: All right.
+All right.

-Jim: But, uh, but the other, the next phase, other than one … now why the $100?
+Jim: But, uh, but the other, the next phase other than one… Now why the $100?

-Kathi: Yeah, so it’s never bad to have extra money on hand, right?
+Kathi: Yeah.
+So it’s never bad to have extra money on hand, right?

 Jim: Right.